-After the baby is born, “postpartum may be one of the most high-risk times in a woman’s life for a mental health condition to arise,” Ackerman adds, because of the combination of hormonal shifts, the major life transition, sleep deprivation and changes in partner dynamics.
+After the baby is born, “postpartum may be one of the most high-risk times in a woman’s life for a mental health condition to arise,” Ackerman adds, because of the combination of hormonal shifts, sleep deprivation and changes in partner dynamics.
+Not to mention, it’s a dramatic transition period.
 Plenty of women who have no history of depression develop postpartum depression, says Osborne.
 A reproductive psychiatrist can help a woman manage her condition and prescribe medication if necessary.

 Lastly, reproductive psychologists and psychiatrists see women who are facing infertility issues or have had miscarriages.
 For one, treatments such as in vitro fertilization can lead to mood shifts due to the hormones required.
 Second, these situations can be incredibly stressful for both the woman and her partner, if she has one.
 Having a third party can help the couple get on the same page and support each other.

 “It’s really great having a third party who can say to my husband, ‘She’s the one putting her body through all these medications and getting up really early to have blood drawn every day.”